-One can’t think of women at war without considering the likes of Catherine Moore Barry – “Heroine of the Battle of Cowpens” or the young patriot girl, Sybil Ludington who rode through Putnam and Dutchess Counties warning the militia that Crown troops were burning Danbury.
+One can’t think of women at war without considering the likes of Catherine Moore Barry – “Heroine of the Battle of Cowpens” or the young patriot girl, Sybil Ludington who rode through Putnam and Dutchess Counties warning the militia that Crown Troops were burning Danbury.
 At only 16 years old, she made her courageous 40 miles ride.
-It required evading enemy troops and loyalists all the way – Her ride makes Paul Revere look like a wimp.
+It required evading enemy troops and loyalists all the way – Young Sybil’s ride makes Paul Revere look like a wimp.

 Then there is one of my favorite characters in US history; Nancy Hart.
 Nancy was known to have a hot temper and “to take no shit” from anyone.
 She was also Gen. Daniel Morgan’s cousin and close friend – apparently “badass” ran in the Morgan family.

 Early in the revolt, Hart showed her metal when six British soldiers in pursuit of a rebel leader ransacked her farm searching for the Patriot.
-Hart denied knowing the man, although she had just help him escape.
-The Tories didn’t believe her and for some reason they shot one of her turkeys, then demanded she cook it and serve it to them.
+Hart denied knowing the man, although she had just helped him escape.
+The Tories didn’t believe her and for some reason, they shot one of her turkeys, then demanded she cook it and serve it to them.

 They stacked their weapons in a corner of her home and demanded something to drink… Nancy Hart complied and as the soldiers drank wine, Hart sent her daughter to fetch water and secretly alert the militia that Tories were in her home.